-Analysis | GOP’s top vaccine skeptics have completely lost the plot
+Analysis | The GOP’s top vaccine skeptics have lost the plot

 But increasingly, prominent Republican skeptics of vaccines and mandates are going well beyond raising concerns.
 In the service of denouncing mask and vaccine mandates, they’re trading in misinformation, faulty absolutist logic and other highly dangerous rhetoric that suggest the vaccines themselves don’t really work.

 The most prominent example this week came, yet again, from Rep. Marjorie Taylor Greene (R-Ga.).
-While Greene has more than dabbled in vaccine conspiracy theories before, she went so far as to claim in a tweet that, “These vaccines are failing and do not reduce the spread of the virus.”
+While Greene has more than dabbled in vaccine conspiracy theories, she went so far as to claim in a tweet that the “vaccines are failing and do not reduce the spread of the virus.”
 Greene has been suspended from Twitter for one week for promoting misinformation.

 “Failing” is certainly a subjective term.
 Nobody promised the vaccines would be 100 percent effective — a point vaccine skeptics often ignore, and which we’ll get to — and they’ve proved less effective against the delta variant than they have been against earlier variants.

 But the idea that they “do not reduce the spread of the virus?”
 That’s taking things to a whole new, specious level.
 The vaccines proved highly effective against the early strains of the virus, reducing cases, hospitalizations and deaths substantially in the most-vaccinated countries.
-We’re even seeing this play out incontrovertibly in the United States, with more-vaccinated states doing significantly better than less-vaccinated ones — and the vast majority of coronavirus cases and hospitalizations being unvaccinated people to this day.
+We’re even seeing this play out incontrovertibly in the United States, with more-vaccinated states doing significantly better than less-vaccinated ones — and the vast majority of coronavirus cases and hospitalizations being unvaccinated people.

 If we’re being charitable, perhaps Greene was only referring to the more-contagious delta variant?
 The vaccines’ effectiveness in reducing the spread of the variant is still being studied, but the evidence suggests it does.